-Flueless Gas Fire – Air Vent, Ventilation, Room Size & Power Setting
+Air Vent, Ventilation, Room Size & Power Setting For Flueless Fires

-THE SAP RATING OF A FLUELESS GAS FIRE IS 90%.
-You can install a flueless gas fire in a new build property.
-The regulation states that due to the air vent in the same room as the appliance the flueless gas fire must be rated at 90% not 100%.
+THE SAP RATING IS 90%.
+You can install one in a new build property.
+The regulation states that due to the air vent in the same room as the appliance the gas fire must be rated at 90% not 100%.
 This is not the official energy efficiency rating of the fireplace, that is 100%, the SAP rating of 90% is greater than any other style of fireplace when installed in a new build property.
 During SAP calculation, ignore the air vent and input efficiency rating only.

 WE SELL HIGH QUALITY AIR VENTS WITH OUR FIRES

-Choosing the correct air vent for your flueless gas fire is critical if you want to enjoy the full benefits of a flueless gas fire – energy efficiency and heat.
+Choosing the correct air vent is critical if you want to enjoy the full benefits – energy efficiency and heat.
 The air vent specified in the installation manual will state a “minimum amount of free air” – this is not the size of the vent (common mistake) this is the volume of air which passes through the vent.
 If a smaller vent is fitted the fire will be unreliable and shutdown.
 The same will happen if the vent is blocked.
 The vent is there to add fresh air to the room – not to take air out.
 Buying a high quality air vent for around £40 will save considerable cost in the long run.

-All flueless gas fireplaces require an air vent in the room to provide fresh air ventilation to replace the air used by the fire.
+An air vent in the room is required to provide fresh air ventilation to replace the air used by the fire.
 The air vent does not cause drafts if a high quality vent is chosen and fitted correctly.
-WE CAN SUPPLY A VENT WITH YOUR FLUELESS FIRE PURCHASE.
+WE CAN SUPPLY A VENT WITH YOUR PURCHASE.
 The air vent is allowed to be used in both in new and modern homes as it complies with the SAP regulations for ventilation.
 The air vent must provide a minimum amount of “fresh air volume”.
 This is a trickle of fresh air to replace the air that is being used by the fire.
-The vent positioning is important as it must be installed over 1 metre away from the flueless gas fire.
+The vent positioning is important as it must be installed over 1 metre away from the fire.

-Flueless Gas Fires – How do they work?
+How do they work?
 Are they safe?
 What about the fumes?
 These are all normal questions.
-If you are unsure of the technology involved please read our guide to flueless gas fire technology or call our sales team Monday to Saturday on 01325-301020.
+If you are unsure of the technology involved please call our sales team Monday to Saturday on 01325-301020.

 Example of how to select the correct fire: